 Anterior horn cell injury with polio, flavivirus, enterovirus; may have associated rhombecephalitis.
 Herpes zoster causes cord swelling and enhancement with shingles.
 Measles causes autoimmune damage (subacute sclerosing panencephalitis), ADEM.
 Many viruses have poorly understood mechananism.
 Sudden high fever (?virus) then within 4/52 rapid onset motor/sensory/autonomic dysfunction at a certain level (transverse myelitis).
-Focal high T2 variable enhancement.
+Focal high T2 variable enhancement, may have expansion.

 Spinal Cord Abscess

 Rare, usually from direct seeding in overwhelming sepsis.
 High T2 with rim enhancement.
 Large amount of surrounding oedema.

 Intramedullary lesions include: